 May 21, 2013 1 minute read

-Canadian springs are unpredictable- teasing us with summer-like temperatures one minute before dumping a fresh load of snow the next.
+Canadian springs and falls are unpredictable - teasing us with summer-like temperatures one minute before dumping a fresh load of snow the next.
 With the changing conditions, when should you change your car’s tires?

 A general rule to follow is once the average daily temperatures are over +7C, you should change those winter tires for summer or all-season versions.

-Different types of tires are made with different rubber compounds, which allow them to be optimized for a different temperature range.
-If we use a tire outside of its comfort zone, it reacts poorly.
+Different types of tires are made with different rubber compounds, which allow them to be optimised for a different temperature range.
+If we use a tire outside of its comfort zone, its ineffective relative to other options.
 All-season tires begin to lose their grip once temperatures drop below +7C and are useless for any temperature below -10C.
 Summer tires turn as hard as hockey pucks in the winter, while winter tires start losing grip as temperatures climb.

 Winter tires are designed with flexible treads for below-zero temperatures and have more treads to allow the tire to grip onto ice.
 In warmer temperatures, these features become counterproductive.